"An Endless Stream of AI Slop": How Developers Discuss the Burden of AI-Assisted Software Development: Results

-\textbf{Codebase impact.} The downstream consequences of these failures were widely discussed. \enq{You can go very fast with AI, but you accrue technical debt at a much higher speed too,}~[\href{https://www.reddit.com/r/ExperiencedDevs/comments/1mg2r6y/the_era_of_ai_slop_cleanup_has_begun/n6lq3lb/}{R06}] captured the high reward/high risk tradeoff, between generation velocity and maintenance cost.
-Security concerns were especially prominent: one developer described a PR where the AI \enq{did something extremely dangerous [\ldots] where it aborted early in a middleware basically skipping most of AuthZ, then mocked out a good chunk of the AuthZ in tests which caused tests to pass}~[\href{https://www.reddit.com/r/ExperiencedDevs/comments/1kr8clp/ai_slop_prs_are_burning_me_and_my_team_out_hard/mtc7k6g/}{R07}].
-Even self-identified AI proponents expressed concern: \enq{I'm actually pro-AI and I use AI assistants for coding, but I'm also very concerned that the way those things will be deployed at scale in practice is likely to lead to severe degradation of software quality across the board}~[\href{https://news.ycombinator.com/item?id=43624576}{H03}].
+\textbf{Codebase impact.} Downstream consequences were widely discussed. \enq{You can go very fast with AI, but you accrue technical debt at a much higher speed too,}~[\href{https://www.reddit.com/r/ExperiencedDevs/comments/1mg2r6y/the_era_of_ai_slop_cleanup_has_begun/n6lq3lb/}{R06}] captured the tradeoff between generation velocity and maintenance cost.
+Security concerns were prominent: In one PR the AI \enq{did something extremely dangerous [\ldots] where it aborted early in a middleware basically skipping most of AuthZ, then mocked out a good chunk of the AuthZ in tests which caused tests to pass}~[\href{https://www.reddit.com/r/ExperiencedDevs/comments/1kr8clp/ai_slop_prs_are_burning_me_and_my_team_out_hard/mtc7k6g/}{R07}].
+Even AI proponents expressed concern: \enq{I'm actually pro-AI and I use AI assistants for coding, but I'm also very concerned that the way those things will be deployed at scale [\ldots] is likely to lead to severe degradation of software quality across the board}~[\href{https://news.ycombinator.com/item?id=43624576}{H03}].

-\textbf{Knowledge ecosystem.} Beyond codebases, developers reported degradation of external knowledge resources. \enq{I'm starting to see documentation and tutorials missing key information and code samples needed to be able to implement something now.
+\textbf{Knowledge ecosystem.} Developers also reported degradation of external knowledge resources. \enq{I'm starting to see documentation and tutorials missing key information and code samples needed to be able to implement something now.
 Or it's just completely wrong or using a class that doesn't exist}~[\href{https://www.reddit.com/r/ExperiencedDevs/comments/1msywk0/are_programming_articlestutorials_and_docs/}{R11}].
 The layoff of developer relations (DevRel) teams compounded the problem: \enq{The DevRel field was absolutely gutted in the layoffs starting in 2022. [\ldots] They were the ones maintaining docs and code examples and demo repos [\ldots] making sure the SEO'd articles and blog posts actually had quality content with code snippets that ran}~[\href{https://www.reddit.com/r/ExperiencedDevs/comments/1msywk0/are_programming_articlestutorials_and_docs/n98pdil/}{R11}].